 You can trust those you know, and I was all for using my network in my favor with no shame.
 Even though I didn’t land a job because of my connections, others in my network gave me pointers on my resume, portfolio, and where the next UI/UX hot spot is (the Research Triangle).

-During my job search, after COVID sank in, I actually got a job offer!
-I was a little skeptical about it because the interview process was a bit rushed, I didn’t completely feel comfortable with those who interviewed me, and I was given only four hours to accept the offer.
+During my job search after COVID-19 sank in, I actually got a job offer!
+I was a little skeptical about it because the interview process was a bit rushed.
+I didn’t completely feel comfortable with those who interviewed me, and I was given only four hours to accept the offer.
 My gut and brain were at a battle of “this doesn’t feel right” vs. “what if you don’t get another offer during the pandemic?”
-True, it was a major concern that I may not get another offer in a while, but I wouldn’t want to regret my decision and potentially miss out on other opportunities that could be a better fit.
+True, it was a major concern that I might not get another offer in a while, but I wouldn’t want to regret my decision and potentially miss out on other opportunities that could be a better fit.
 So I met in the middle with myself and asked to sleep on the offer.
-With no response, I thought that was a “sure thing, Jenna”, but came to find out that the rushed deadline was actually “a test” in which I failed.
+With no response, I thought that was a “sure thing, Jenna”, but I came to find out that the rushed deadline was actually “a test” in which I failed.
 I am forever grateful I did not join a company that only gives their future employees four hours to accept the job — it’s not one I want to work for!